dzhuang/django-galleryfield/README.md

 - Server side crop implementation.
 - Descriptors for rendering the `GalleryField`.

-## Known issue
+## Known issues
 - Css rendering of buttons in Admin.
-- jQuery-File-Upload option `maxNumberOfFiles` will not work when undoing deleted images.
-(A work round might be a validation in `GalleryField.clean()`.)
+- jQuery-File-Upload option `maxNumberOfFiles` will not work when undoing deleted images in UI, it is validate until `GalleryField.clean()`.